dhammateca/dhammapada-munindo/manuscript/markdown/dhp-13.md

 By renouncing unworthy ways\\
 and by not living carelessly,\\
 by not holding to false views,\\
-we no longer perpetrate delusion.
+we no longer perpetuate delusion.

 168.\\
 Do not show false humility.\\